-In patients with recurrent SHH-activated medulloblastomas, the SHH PTCH1 inhibitor vismodegib demonstrated radiographic responses in 3 of 12 pediatric-aged patients, with two responses being sustained for less than 2 months and one response for more than 6 months.
+In patients with recurrent SHH-activated medulloblastomas, the SHH PTCH1 inhibitor vismodegib demonstrated radiographic responses in 3 of 12 pediatric patients.
+Two of the responses were sustained for less than 2 months, and one response was sustained for more than 6 months.
 Response was only seen in patients with upstream variants of the SHH pathway, at the level of PTCH1 or SMO.[42]
 However, because of the development of irreversible growth plate fusions, the use of vismodegib is limited to skeletally mature children.[43]